alalumiere/web_project_4/README.md

 ### Description

-Project 4 is a responsive website with the ability to change the user's profile utelizing JavaScript.
+Project 4 is a responsive website with the ability to change the user's profile utilizing JavaScript.

 ### Figma